 - At each point estimate worst case market shocks for a given confidence level (include both normal and stressed conditions).

-- Mark to market the transaction at point of interests.
+- Mark to market the transaction at points of interest.

 - Plot positive MTM exposure at points of interest.

 - Pick and plot peak exposure across point of interests.

 The drivers – Forward Rates – Current and implied forward rates

 Current and implied future interest rates drives the value of our swap.
 To understand how to bootstrap implied forward rates from a yield curve please see the step by step calculation guide in the implied forward rate case study.
 The case study describes how to bootstrap rates and use them for marking to market interest rate swaps.

 For the purpose of our PFE case study, we use the following yield curve and implied rates.